Game balance: Meaningful decisions

 Meaningful decisions are decisions whose alternatives are neither without any effect nor is one alternative clearly the best.
 This would make, for example, choosing between the numbers of a dice meaningless if 6 always gives the greatest benefit.
-This example is a dominant strategy, the most damaging type of meaningless decision, since it does leave a reason to choose any alternative.
+This example is a dominant strategy, the most damaging type of meaningless decision, since it doesn't leave a reason to choose any alternative.
 Meaningful decisions consequently are a central part of the interactive medium games.
 Meaningless decisions, also called trivial decisions, do not add anything desirable to a game.
 They might actually harm the game by unnecessarily making it more complex.
 Additionally, a higher number of meaningful decisions can also make a game just more complex.
 Offered decisions should always be meaningful though.
 However, for the balancing irrelevant decisions might still influence the players experience, e.g. a decision between cosmetic alternatives like skins.

 Strategies

 Strategies are specific combinations of actions to achieve a certain goal.
 Classic examples for this are a rush or focusing on economy in a real-time strategy game.
 Not only elementary decisions within a strategy, e.g. between game elements, also the decision between strategies should remain meaningful.